-For most students, the Michigan Learning Community application is due May 8th, 2012.
-If you complete your University Housing application after May 8th, please check here to see if MRC is still accepting applications.
+For most students, the Michigan Learning Community application is due May 7th, 2014.
+If you complete your University Housing application after May 7th, please contact us to see if MRC is still accepting applications.
 For more information about applying, visit the Michigan Learning Community application instructions.

 Beginning in early June, students will be contacted about the status of their applications to all of the Michigan Learning Communities, including MRC.
 If MRC is the only program to which the student applied, the student will hear directly from MRC regarding admission status.
 Students may only be admitted to one Michigan Learning Community; therefore students may not be contacted directly by MRC if they applied to more than one program.
 Michigan Learning Communities review applications in the order of preference indicated by the student in their application.